 - In its place, the city should construct a system of smaller, community jails—one in each borough—in civic centers, not residential areas, near the courthouses they serve.
 Inspired by the best practices employed in other jurisdictions, these facilities would promote the safety of guards and the incarcerated.

 - Based on an extensive data-analysis undertaken by the commission, the city should implement reforms at multiple stages of the criminal justice process designed to cut the total jail population in half over the next 10 years.
-Recommended reforms include diversion programs for low-level cases; expanding the use of pretrial supervision; simplifying the bail payment process and working toward the elimination of money bail.
+Recommended reforms include diversion programs for low-level cases; expanding the use of pretrial supervision; simplifying the bail payment process and working toward the elimination of money bail; and raising the age of criminal responsibility from 16 to 18.

 - Plan for a memorial and/or museum to remember the legacy of harm inflicted by Rikers Island, especially on people and communities of color.
 The commission also made recommendations for the future civic development of the Island.